Harbin cranium

-The Harbin cranium, also nicknamed 'Dragon Man', is a nearly complete skull of an archaic human found in sediments of the Songhua River near Harbin on the Northeast China Plain, dating to at minimum 146,000 years ago during the Middle Pleistocene.
-It was described in 2021, and that year it was assigned as the holotype of the new human species Homo longi, named after Longjiang (an ancient place name that meant "Dragon River") where the fossil skull was discovered.
+The Harbin cranium is a nearly complete skull of an archaic human thought to originate from sediments of the Songhua River near Harbin on the Northeast China Plain.
+It dates to the late Middle Pleistocene, probably no older than 309,000 and no younger than 146,000 years ago.
+It was described in 2021, and that year it was controversially assigned as the holotype of the new human species Homo longi ("dragon man") named after the Chinese province of Heilongjiang (which means "black dragon river", the Chinese name for the Amur, of which the Songhua is a tributary) where the fossil is thought to have been found.
 The Harbin cranium was initially hypothesized to belong to the same species as the Denisovans, and subsequent proteomics and mitochondrial DNA analyses confirmed its Denisovan affinities.

 The Harbin cranium is broadly anatomically similar to other Middle Pleistocene Chinese specimens.
 Like other archaic humans, the skull is low and long, with massively developed brow ridges, wide eye sockets, and a large mouth.
 The skull is the longest ever found from any human species.
 Like modern humans and the much earlier Homo antecessor, the face is rather flat, but with a larger nose.
 The brain volume was 1,420 cc, within the range of modern humans and Neanderthals.

 Taxonomy

 Discovery

 The skull was reputedly discovered in 1933 along Dongjiang Bridge (above), then under construction by the Manchukuo National Railway.

 According to the account of the man who was in possession of the skull before it was given to scientists, in 1933, a local laborer found a nearly complete skull at the riverbank of Songhua River, when he was building the Dongjiang Bridge in Harbin (at the time part of Manchukuo) for the Japanese-aligned Manchukuo National Railway.
 Recognizing its importance, likely as a result of public interest in anthropology that had recently been generated by the Peking Man in 1929, just four years before, he hid it from the Manchukuo authorities in an abandoned well.

 In 1945, upon the Soviet invasion of Manchuria that ended the Japanese occupation of the region, he concealed his former employment from the Nationalist and later the Communist authorities.
 Consequently, he could not report the skull, lest he divulge his ties to the Japanese imperialists in explaining its origin.

 In 2018, before his death, the third generation of his family learned of the skull, and reclaimed it.
 Later that year, Chinese paleoanthropologist Ji Qiang persuaded the grandson to donate it to the Hebei GEO University for study, where it has since been stored.
 Its catalogue number is HBSM2018-000018(A).

 However, the veracity of this story has been questioned.
-In a 2025 article, it was stated that Ji Qiang suspected the story was invented, and that the skull was actually discovered by the grandson himself rather than his grandfather, in which case the man failed to correctly report the find to authorities.
+In a 2025 article, it was stated that Ji Qiang suspected the story was invented, and that the skull was actually discovered by the grandson himself rather than his grandfather, in which case the man failed to correctly report the find to authorities, though the skull’s origin within the Harbin area has not been contested.